Samegypt Tours | Trips | Egypt Holiday | Egypt Excursions Saturday 12th October 2019

-A tradition says that the Virgin Mary and the child Jesus in their flight from Herod's wrath, arrived warn and weary near to Heliopolis.
-They took shelter from the burning Sun under the wide spreading branches of a sycamore tree.
-The tradition goes so far as to say that the Holy Family hid among the branches of the tree, and that a spider spans a great web to screen their hiding place from the eyes of Herod's pursuing soldiers.
+A tradition says that the Virgin Mary and the child Jesus in their flight from Herod's wrath, arrived warn and weary near Heliopolis.
+They took shelter from the burning sun under the wide-spreading branches of a sycamore tree.
+The tradition goes so far as to say that the Holy Family hid among the branches of the tree and that a spider spans a great web to screen their hiding place from the eyes of Herod's pursuing soldiers.

 It is also said that Mary having washed her Child's swaddling clothes in this well, hung them on some bushes to dry.
 In every spot where the water dripped from the little garments, balsam trees sprang up and flourished, and it is said that they would grow nowhere else but in this place.
 The last balsam tree died in 1615 but two were actually seen here in 1612 by travelers.

 The second sycamore tree collapsed in 1906 and the one now standing is an offshoot.
-In 1869 and the Khedive Ismail presented the tree to the Empress Eugenie, on occasion of the opening of Suez Canal.
-The gift was gracefully accepted but the Empress, with tact and discretion, preferred to allow the tree to remain in its original place.
+In 1869 and the Khedive Ismail presented the tree to Empress Eugenie, on occasion of the opening of the Suez Canal.
+The gift was gratefully accepted but the Empress, with tact and discretion, preferred to allow the tree to remain in its original place.